A hill climb challenge

 We did the research.

-Part of the Twelvemile climb aka Pine Drive a few years ago…
+The Twelvemile climb a few years ago…

 Photo: Beulah Historical Society